quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 SHOULD set the QUIC Bit to an unpredictable value unless another extension assigns specific meaning to the value of the bit.

-All packets sent after receiving and processing transport parameters might be affected, including Initial, Handshake, and Retry packets.
+Endpoints can set the QUIC Bit to 0 on all packets that are sent after receiving and processing transport parameters.
+This could include Initial, Handshake, and Retry packets.

 A client MAY also set the QUIC Bit to 0 in Initial, Handshake, or 0-RTT packets that are sent prior to receiving transport parameters from the server.
 However,